 Thawing phase: The condition may begin to resolve.
 Most patients experience a gradual restoration of motion over the next 12 to 42 months

-A frozen shoulder can be diagnosed in a clinic from your clinical signs and symptoms:
+A frozen shoulder can be diagnosed based on clinical signs and symptoms, such as:

-At Comfort Health we offer a range of treatments from Sports Massage, Physiotherapy, Acupuncture and Cupping which can all help when struggling with a frozen shoulder.
+At Comfort Health we offer a range of treatments; Physiotherapy, Steroid Injections, Acupuncture and Sports Massage.
+All of which can help when struggling with a frozen shoulder.

-If you feel like you could benefit from a treatment from one of our practitioners – Click Here and book in today.
+If you feel like you could benefit from a treatment from one of our practitioners Click Here and book in today.
+Or use the links above to find out more about our services.